How to Become a Desktop Support Engineer

 This is a little older version which is based on Windows Server 2003 and Windows XP.
 It requires you to clear four separate exams.

 Most of the technical certifications are vendor specific.
-Meaning they are carried out by an established company, for instance Microsoft, Cisco, however CompTIA certifications are a result of many companies coming together and forming an organisation which does not depends on individual vendors and the exams are more of a neutral point of view.
+Meaning they are carried out by an established company, for instance, Microsoft, Cisco, however, CompTIA certifications are a result of many companies coming together and forming an organization which does not depends on individual vendors and the exams are more of a neutral point of view.

-CompTIA certications are equally respected on par with other certifications.
+CompTIA certifications are equally respected on par with other certifications.
 One major difference is that they don't expire.
 Most certifications come with a date of expiry (no pun intended).
-Like Microsoft certifications will become obsolete when they introduce new operating systems and exams related to it.
+Like Microsoft, certifications will become obsolete when they introduce new operating systems and exams related to it.

-In order to gain in-depth understanding of computer hardware and peripherals you can consider getting a A+ Certification.
-This is also an industry recognized certification which many employers love to see in your résumé.
+In order to gain an in-depth understanding of computer hardware and peripherals, you can consider getting an A+ Certification.
+This is also an industry-recognized certification which many employers love to see in your résumé.

 Network + Certification

-Gaining Network+ certification demonstrates your ability to handle semi-complex networks and also increases your understanding in networking concepts.
+Gaining Network+ certification demonstrates your ability to handle semi-complex networks and also increases your understanding of networking concepts.

 To just start with you can go for one or two papers of MCTS with A+.